How To Crochet The Uneven Berry Stitch

 Row 2.
 Turn and chain 1.
 Start the row by making a slip stitch into the first stitch *make a berry stitch in the next stitch (yarn over and insert your hook into the ch.
 Yarn over and pull up a loop then yarn over and pull your hook through the first loop only on your hook – you should now have 3 loops in your hook.
 Yarn over and into the same ch insert your hook and yarn over and pull up a loop then yarn over and pull through the first loop on your hook – you should now have 5 loops on your hook.

-Finally yarn over and pull through all 5 loops on your hook then chain 1).
+Finally yarn over and pull through all 5 loops on your hook.

 Then slip stitch* repeat between *and* across the row ending with a slip stitch in the last 2 stitches.